bichanna/slap/docs/index.md

 ### Control Flow

 An `if` statement executes one of multiple statements based on some conditions.
+However, SLAP does not use an `else if` construct like many languages; it uses a more condensed `elif`.
 ```
 if (name == "Nobuharu") {
     println("What a cool name!");